reasonml/reason-react/docs/installation.md

 ### Using the template

-[Melange opam template](https://github.com/melange-re/melange-opam-template) comes with the minimum required to build a ReasonReact application with all dependencies up-to-date and ready.
+[Melange opam template](https://github.com/melange-re/melange-opam-template) comes with the minimum required to build a reason-react application with all dependencies up-to-date and ready.

 The `.re`/`.ml` files compile to straightforward `.js` files inside your `_build` folder.
 You can open `index.html` directly from the file system.
 No server needed!
 Change any file to see that page automatically refreshed.